alterNERDtive/EDDiscovery-wiki/Home.md

 * Scan data estimated value added

+Also See [Previous Releases](Previous Releases) for past history of EDDiscovery.

 # EDDiscovery – What is it?

 You play Elite Dangerous and have heard of EDDiscovery - and ended up here.
 So what _is_ it?